 Located at the hub of global business in Washington, D.C., Georgetown University’s McDonough School of Business integrates traditional business coursework with an understanding of the political and social realities that shape global markets.

-The McDonough School of Business is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) and was recently recognized by Bloomberg Businessweek as the best undergraduate school for finance.
+The McDonough School of Business is fully accredited by the Association to Advance Collegiate Schools of Business (AACSB) and was recognized by Bloomberg Businessweek as the best undergraduate school for finance.

 The McDonough School of Business by the numbers:

 About Our Finance Faculty

 The finance faculty at McDonough School of Business is composed of extraordinary teachers and career professionals who have won numerous teaching awards and have guided thousands of former students toward successful careers in business and leadership.
 Many faculty members are also prominent researchers who have published in the top journals of their field (e.g., Journal of Finance, Journal of Financial Economics, Review of Financial Studies) and have presented their work at leading universities and top conferences throughout the world.
 The faculty also consists of members who have either worked full-time or served as consultants at top firms such as McKinsey & Company, Merrill Lynch and Goldman Sachs.

 Publish in the top journals of their field — Journal of Finance, Journal of Financial Economics, Review of Financial Studies

 Present work at leading universities and top conferences throughout the world.